jhpyle/docassemble/_docs/documents.md

 The section below on [passing values using code](#template code) explains alternative ways that you can populate the values of fields in a PDF file.

+You have a choice whether to list fields as a single dictionary or a list of dictionary items.
+Providing the fields in the form of a list is usually preferable because it provides an order in which the fields should be evaluated; if you only provide a single dictionary, the items will be evaluated in a random order.

 <a name="editable"></a>By default, the PDF files created by filling in
 forms in a `pdf template file` can be edited by the user; the fill-in